-- I. The Assigned Trapper Number (ATN) is required by the Fur Trader when accepting exporting and selling fur.
+- The Assigned Trapper Number (ATN) is required by the Fur Trader when accepting, exporting and selling fur.
 It is also required when paying fur royalties.
 Please remember to write your ATN on a slip of paper or letter when shipping your fur to a fur trader.
 This will prevent delays in getting your furs to market and cash returns to you.
-Fur traders cannot ship or sell fur without recording your ATN. - The FWRA Branch reserves the right to remove nuisance animals from Crown land, whether or not the Crown land in question is under a trapline registration. - Trapping within ecological reserves is prohibited. - 4.
-You are reminded that under Sections 247 and 446 of the Criminal Code of Canada it is an offence for anyone to wilfully cause or permit to be caused unnecessary pain, suffering, or injury to an animal or injury to a person. - 5.
-As approved humane traps become available, trapping regulations restricting or prohibiting the use of certain other traps in the capture of various animals will be brought into effect. - 6.
-Any trapper accidentally capturing a weasel on Vancouver Island or on the Queen Charlotte Islands must forward the pelt and the carcass to the nearest MWLAP regional office.
+Fur traders cannot ship or sell fur without recording your ATN. - 2.
+The FWRA Branch reserves the right to remove nuisance animals from Crown land, whether or not the Crown land in question is under a trapline registration. - Trapping within ecological reserves is prohibited. - 4.
+You are reminded that under Sections 247 and 446 of the Criminal Code of Canada it is an offence for anyone to wilfully cause or permit to be caused unnecessary pain, suffering, or injury to an animal or injury to a person. - As approved humane traps become available, trapping regulations restricting or prohibiting the use of certain other traps in the capture of various animals will be brought into effect.